hartzis/frolicking/README.md

 This will be a simple app to track my adventures frolicking around the globe.
 The build process will output a static app that can be served on github pages.

+The intent is to learn ES2015, webpack/browserify, and better react work flows and testing.

 ##Todos

 ####The Build